 The combined effects of capitalintensive development and the current recession have produced an unemployment rate among black people admitted to be in the range of 30 percent.
 It is probably higher, since official statistics do not adequately capture the employment status of black women.
-Only about a third of the black population actually lives in the bantustans; and of those who do, only about one-tenth can eke out a living from the land.
+Only about a third of the black population actually lives in the bantustans: and of those who do, only about one-tenth can eke out a living from the land.
 Figures for black income in the bantustans declared independent are not available (although it is known that they contributed 2.3 percent of South Africa's total gross domestic product in 1980).
-But for the bantustans not declared independent by 1980, 5,163,150 people had no measurable income.
+But for the bantustans not declared independent by 1980, 5.163.150 people had no measurable income.
 The infant mortality rates for blacks in some rural areas are among the highest anywhere in the Third World.
 Malnutrition has grown even more acute in the countryside due to the severe drought.
-In the cities, where the majority of the black population lives, the estimated percentages of black households with incomes below the Household Subsistence level were: Johannesburg, 62 percent; Pretoria, 58 percent; Durban, 65 percent; Port Elizabeth, 70 percent.
-In real terms, Africans' wages are decreasing.10 been pushed out of the reserves, forced to lead a shadowy and desperate existence in the urban areas.
-Yet the institutional and economic arrangements that have been discussed in this article remain at the foundation of the South African economy.
+In the cities, where the majority of the black population lives, the black estimated percentages of households with incomes below the Household Subsistence Level were: Johannesburg, 62 percent; Pretoria, 58 percent: Durban, 65 percent; Port Elizabeth, 70 percent.
+In real terms, Africans' wages are decreasing.10

 To really get at the contradictions of the apartheid system of cheap and coercible labor would require fuller investigation and analysis.
 But this much can be said.
-As a result of declining productive capacity and deteriorating social conditions, increasing numbers of blacks have
+As a result of declining productive capacity and deteriorating social conditions, increasing numbers of blacks have been pushed out of the reserves, forced to